simon-staal/Odyssey_C_Compiler/admin/log.md

 - <del>Implement `sizeof()` and add types `char`, `unsigned` and `void` (?) to pass [**types**](../compiler_tests/types)</del> (Marked complete 27/03/2021)
 - <del> Implement globals, just add to how we codegen in root node (check if function of variable) + print directives and update places where we use variable identifiers to check global map.</del> (Marked complete 26/03/2021)
 - Implement floats (Please Kai <3)
-- Implement typedef (should be pretty easy probs)
+- Implement typedef (should be pretty easy probs) <- I was wrong XD
 - Actually implement types `char` and `unsigned`, check if `void` functions work
 - <del>Implement pointer arithmetic for sub, post/pre inc/dec</del> (Reworked 28/03/2021)
 - Implement pointer arithmetic for pre inc/dec
+- Add documentation for stuff + generally clean things up

 Passing Testbench (last updated 28/03/2021)
 -------------------------------------------